TarlanZiyadov/Cypress_e2e_TarlanZiyadov/README.md

 - Install all packages by running npm install

-- Install Eslint from Extensions in VScode and enable it
+- Install Eslint from Extensions in VScode and enable it.
+(Reload VScode window Ctrl + Shift + P > Reload window)

+---

 ## Run tests

+- Test runs parallel with cypress-parallel in headless mode.

 ### Terminal